1. Introduction:

 In regard to Native Fauna, the site is important as it is the largest and most intact natural area in the Ecological Region.

 Birds – The area supports populations of rifleman (the only known site in the Wither Hills Ecological District), South island robin (one of two sites in the Ecological District, and tomtit (one of three sites in the Ecological District).
 Other birds recorded in the site include, brown creeper, fantail, grey warbler, waxeye, bellbird, kingfisher, long tailed cuckoo, black shag, kahu and eastern falcon.
+Lizards – Five of the 13 species of lizards found in the south Marlborough area are known to be present in the general locality of the Tempello CMA.
+Of these, three are common (brown gecko species, Marlborough mini

 Invertebrates – A very limited invertebrate investigation was carried out over two days in December 2008.
 A wide range of species were found including moths and butterflies, caddis flies, beetles, grasshoppers and crickets and millipedes.
-Of note was the presence of a native snail species (Wainuia urnula nasuta) in key vegetation area 3 (Tinpot Hut and pack track gully area), which is generally uncommon.
+Of note was the presence of a native snail species

 Freshwater habitat – The Branch River contains a wide range of hydrologic conditions and aquatic habitats including riffles, runs, pool, cascades, small waterfalls, wood debris and cobble beds.
 Mayflies dominate the aquatic invertebrate fauna and upland bullies are the main fish species found.
 Koura are common.
 No migratory fish species such as longfin eel and koaro were observed, or are likely, due to the downstream presence of ephemeral reaches and the Taylor Dam.
 If fish passage or a trap and transfer system were put in place for the Taylor Dam the habitats present in the Branch River would be suitable for longfin eels and koaro.